 Rebecca E. Kaian (COO and Music Leader) can’t remember a time when she wasn’t singing; most recently, a 14 year stint with her local community choir gave way to singing in a rock band, learning the guitar in earnest and writing songs.
-Becca earned her MBA from Rutgers University and has a passion for working with start-up companies/organizations.
+Becca is a former social research scientist and current marketing manager who earned her MBA from Rutgers University and has a passion for working with start-up companies/organizations.

 Chris Gardella (Music Leader) has been a musician as long as he can remember.
 From a very young age, he was playing guitar, piano, bass, and learning how to craft songs.
 He started teaching his classmates how to play in middles school, and never looked back.

 Carrie C. Calnan (Music Leader) has no idea why she was born hearing harmonies but is compelled to help others find their optimum pitch.
 Carrie will sing for candy.

 Taylor A. Rehe (Music Leader) is currently completing her undergraduate degree in music education at the Mason Gross School of the Arts.
 In addition to being an accomplished flutist, Taylor is also a choral music arranger.

 Ryan Marie Smerdon (Musician Volunteer) has been part of The Coffeehouse Project since she was in 6th grade.
 Now an 11th grader, Ryan sings and plays guitar.

 Marc Shipman (Musician Volunteer) started playing guitar a few years ago.
 Recently retired, he co-faciltates a weekly Music for Seniors workshop.